 - Students who use 12 months or more of full time CPT become ineligible for Optional Practical Training (OPT).
 This 12 month limit will include any full time CPT that is required by your program.
 Check all program requirements carefully.

 Optional Practical Traning for F-1 Students

 Optional practical training (OPT) is another type of practical training available to non-immigrant students.
-OPT is not an integral part of a student's academic program and requires Department of Homeland Security adjudication.
+OPT is not an integral part of a student's academic program and requires U.S. Citizenship and Immigration Services adjudication.

 Students must be enrolled full time for a full academic year before being eligible for OPT, and there is no exception to this requirement.
 However, F-1 students can apply for pre-completion OPT as early as 90 days prior to completion of a full academic year.

 Guidelines for OPT

 - F-1 students can participate in a total of 12 months of OPT at each educational level.